top of page

 Travellers enjoying the cozy atmosphere inside a rustic local cafe bustling with people enjoying drinks and conversations.

-Large group tours, by necessity, operate like logistics exercises.
-With 35 or 40 people to move, feed, and account for at every stop, the focus inevitably shifts from experience to efficiency.
-You visit the major attractions, tick the boxes, take the photographs, and board the coach.
-The destination becomes a backdrop rather than a place you actually inhabit.
+Large group tours operate like logistics exercises.
+With 35 or 40 people to move, feed, and account for, the focus shifts from experience to efficiency.
+You visit major attractions, tick boxes, take photographs, and board the coach.
+The destination becomes a backdrop rather than a place you inhabit.

-This is the difference between seeing a place and actually being in it — and it is a difference that stays with you long after you have come home.
+This is the difference between seeing a place and actually being in it.
+It is a difference that stays with you long after you return home.

 2. The Food Experience Is Completely Transformed